dynamid/demo-mapreduce/README.md

 >  ├── a-tale-of-two-cities_short.txt
 >  └── a-tale-of-two-cities.txt

-. the "short" version is one that has been created so the "simple-mapreduce" can process it.
+* The "short" version is one that has been created so the "simple-mapreduce" can process it.
 Otherwise the query string is too long.